 And now kale chips are here.
 Kale, with its sexy green hue and its sexy health benefits, is looking to push the potato king off his throne.
 It’s green!
 It’s a superfood!
-It’s so good for you and easy to make!
-Kale chips first emerged on food blogs, then spread wildly through Pinterest posts and other social media.
+It’s good for you and easy to make!
+Kale chips first emerged on food blogs, then spread wildly on Pinterest and other social media.
 Now, the kale chip is commercialized.
 Stores such as Bulk Barn carry them on their shelves.
 Eventually, they could enter all stores across America, across the world!!!
 The potato chip has finally met its match.

-I’m being dramatic of course.
+I’m being dramatic, of course.
 I don’t think kale chips will ever be more popular than potato chips.
 And potato chips have been around since 1853, not since the dawn of time.
 But I do wonder about kale’s health benefits.
 Is it really as healthy as its proponents claim it to be?
 I mean, granola bars are supposed to be “all natural” and good for you too, but most people know by now that they are junk food masquerading as health food.
 Should we trust the health claims about kale chips?

 In order to make this comparison as fair as possible, I took popular recipes from allrecipes.com and added them to the Nutrition Data online calculator.
-After all, it doesn’t make sense to compare homemade kale chips to store bought potato chips.
+After all, it doesn’t make sense to compare homemade kale chips to store-bought potato chips.
 Packaged chips are a whole other story that I won’t get into.

-In the world of dieting, fat and carbohydrates are usually classified as “bad”, while protein, fibre, vitamins and minerals are portrayed as “good.”
+In the world of dieting, fat and carbohydrates are usually classified as “bad,” while protein, fibre, vitamins, and minerals are portrayed as “good.”
 Going by this logic, it appears that potato chips are the bad guys.
 But are they really?

-According to Health Canada, the recommended sodium intake for adults aged 14-50 is 1500mg.
+According to Health Canada, the recommended sodium intake for adults aged 14-50 is 1500 mg.
 The potato chips far exceed this amount while kale chips do not.
 However, as I pointed out already, it’s possible to leave out salt when making chips from scratch.

 I don’t want to get into an in-depth analysis about carbs and such, but I will say that the “good”ness or “bad”ness of a food depends on your own nutritional requirements and goals.
-Your age, weight, and fitness level determine how many calories, protein, fat and carbs you need per day.
+Your age, weight, and fitness level determine how many calories, protein, fat, and carbs you need per day.
 It also matters if you are aiming for weight loss, weight gain, or simply maintaining your current weight.
-This daily intake guide is helpful for anyone wanting to know their nutritional needs.
+This recommended daily intake guide is helpful for anyone wanting to know their nutritional needs.

 Let’s use me as an example.

-Point number three: potato chips have more fibre than kale which helps to keep us regular!!
+Point number three: Potato chips have more fibre than kale which helps to keep us regular!!

 I cannot deny kale’s health benefits: high vitamin content with low calorie count.
-However, potato chips are okay too and they are okay to eat in moderation.
+However, potato chips are okay too, and they are okay to eat in moderation.

-What do you prefer?
+What do you think?